ess-dmsc/forward-epics-to-kafka/README.md

 - Forward EPICS process variables to Kafka topics
 - Listens to a Kafka topic for add/remove of forward mappings
 - Kafka brokers configured as command line parameters
-- Can forward so far the Epics 'NT' normative types, both scalar and array What else is needed?
+- Can forward so far the Epics 'NT' normative types, both scalar and array.
+  What else is needed?

 ## Installation

-Ansible playbook in ./ansible even though not all dependencies installed by default so far, see below, and in CMakeLists.txt.
+Ansible playbook in ```./ansible``` even though not all dependencies are installed by the playbook so far, see below, and in ```CMakeLists.txt```.
-Uses cmake.

 ### Requirements